 In the Dreamworks Film "Rise of the Guardians" Pitch Black not only discovers that the hero he killed is revived and so powerful he gets his ass totally whooped, but also he gains his power from the fear of children, whom emboldened by The Guardians are not only not afraid of him, but even start pelting snowballs at him, then realizing he has no power left he becomes scared, which his own minions sense and Heel-Face Turn on him.

 In T.U.F.F Puppy, sick of Snaptrap abusing him constantly Larry quits D.O.O.M and takes the rest of the minions with him, and creates G.L.O.O.M a much much more successful villain organization with plans that actually make sense, are competent, and they don't tell the heroes their plans in advance.
 (Which was a daily routine with Snaptrap) to further salt the wound, Larry brags to Snaptrap every day about how much better a villain leader he is, as well as their headquarters is in Snaptrap's mother's house.

-Various villains in episodes of Rocket Robin Hood have suffered the Humiliation Conga, but perhaps the best example is in the episode when Robin and a team of scientists defeat Dr. Medulla by destroying his living planet.
+Various villains in episodes of Rocket Robin Hood have suffered the Humiliation Conga, but perhaps the best example occurs in the episode where Robin and a team of scientists defeat Dr. Medulla by destroying his living planet.
 Afterwards, when the mad scientst tries to escape, Robin blocks his way, and when Medulla tries to pull a laser gun on him, the hero easily overpowers him with a makeshift quarterstaff.
-Then Medulla is tied up to a pole to be pestered by a woodpecker that pecks him on his bald head, while Robin and his friends look on laughing and making jokes at his expense.
+Then Medulla is hung up on a pole to be pestered by a woodpecker that pecks him on his bald head, while Robin and his friends look on amused, laughing and making jokes at the villain's expense.